 AB_OTA_POSTINSTALL_CONFIG += \ RUN_POSTINSTALL_system=true \ POSTINSTALL_PATH_system=usr/bin/postinst \ FILESYSTEM_TYPE_system=ext4

-To compile apps in the background, you must add the following to the product's device configuration (in the product's device.mk):
+Apps can be compiled in the background before the reboot with the new system image.
+To compile apps in the background, add the following to the product's device configuration (in the product's device.mk):

 - Include the native components in the build to ensure compilation script and